sprachy/sprachy/README.md

 # Sprachy 🇩🇪🐿

 Sprachy is a web app for learning German.
-It focuses on explaining the _patterns_ in the language: how words are changed to make other words, how to predict grammatical gender for nouns you haven't seen before, how words are ordered to make sentences, and so on.
+It focuses on explaining the _patterns_ in the language: how new words get created, predicting grammatical gender for nouns you haven't seen before, the ordering of sentences, and so on.

-Since humans are particularly geared to remember surprising story-like things, we use some dorky characters and examples!
+We try to use some particularly dorky characters and examples, since humans are geared to remember surprising story-like things!

 ## Setting up for development